Gorgan10/React-Quiz-App/README.md

 - **Create and Take Quizzes**: Users can create quizzes.
 They can also take quizzes and get instant feedback on their answers.
 - **User Authentication**: The app includes user authentication, allowing users to sign up, log in, and manage quizzes.
+- **Auto Login and Auto Logout**: Implemented to enhance user experience by automatically logging users in or out based on their session status.
 - **Results Tracking**: Users can track their quiz results and see statistics.
 - **Responsive and Modern Design**: The user interface is designed to be responsive and user-friendly, providing an intuitive experience across different devices.